 GeneCards Summary for PDE4C Gene

 PDE4C (Phosphodiesterase 4C) is a Protein Coding gene.
 Diseases associated with PDE4C include Ocular Hypotension.
-Among its related pathways are GABAergic synapse and Sweet Taste Signaling.
+Among its related pathways are G alpha (s) signalling events and Signaling by GPCR.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE4D.

 UniProtKB/Swiss-Prot Summary for PDE4C Gene